yiisoft/yii-core/UPGRADE.md

   > Tip: Use Yii 2 Requirements checker for easy and fast check.
 Look for `requirements.php` in root of Basic and Advanced templates (howto-comment is in head of the script).

-* The signature of `Yiisoft\Helpers\InflectorHelper::transliterate()` was changed.
+* The signature of `Yiisoft\Inflector\InflectorHelper::transliterate()` was changed.
 The method is now public and has an extra optional parameter `$transliterator`.

 * In `yii\web\UrlRule` the `pattern` matching group names are being replaced with the placeholders on class